mohammedhank91/flask-example/README.md

 ```
 flask --debug run
 ```
-To run this application specifying port :
+To run this application with specifying port :
 ```
 flask --debug run --port='port-number'
 ```